 \section{First-order optimization: implicit algorithms}

-As highlighted in the previous section, the strict causality of the nominal plant $P$ is a key factor that limits the achievable convergence rate of optimization algorithms.
-Inspired by this finding and by the thread between gain margin optimization and heavy-ball method, we now explore the possibility of circumventing this limitation by allowing the optimization algorithm to use present information in a causal but not strictly causal manner.
-This amounts to allowing the transfer function of the optimization algorithm $G (z)$, from input $u [t] \coloneqq -\nabla f (x [t])$ to the output $x [t]$, to have a non-zero direct feedthrough gain $\delta = G (\infty)$, thereby leading to proper but not strictly proper input-output representation, and a suitable adaptation of Tannenbaum's gain margin problem.
-We refer to such algorithms as {\em implicit\/} to highlight the connection to the numerical analysis literature and signal that both $x [t+1]$ and $\nabla f (x [t+1])$ appear in the input-output representation.
+As highlighted in the previous section, the strict causality of the nominal $P$ limits the achievable convergence rate of optimization algorithms.
+Thus, we now explore the possibility of bypassing this obstacle by allowing the optimization to utilize information in a causal, but not strictly causal, manner.
+This amounts to allowing the corresponding transfer function $G (z)$, from $u [t] \coloneqq -\nabla f (x [t])$ to $x [t]$, to have a non-vanishing direct feedthrough gain $\delta = G (\infty)$, thereby requiring a suitable adaptation of Tannenbaum's gain margin analysis.
+We refer to the corresponding algorithms as \emph{implicit}, to highlight the usage in numerical analysis literature of the term when both $x [t+1]$ and $\nabla f (x [t+1])$ appear simultaneously in iterative steps.

-The significance of this type of algorithms stems from the fact that, for quadratic optimization problems with Hessian $Q$, an inversion of a matrix that depends on $Q$ as well as the feedthrough gain $\delta$ is required to obtain a state-space representation.
-As a result, as we vary $\delta$, the resulting algorithm interpolates between the heavy-ball method and Newton’s method.
-Thereby, {\em arbitrarily fast convergence rates} can be achieved by a suitable choice of algorithm parameters.
-We also highlight a most important application in optimizing ill-conditioned quadratic functions, and discuss computational feasibility of the proposed approach.